Schobbish/9oclock/documentation.md

 3. [License](#license)

 ## Commands
 You can give commands to the website in the textarea element.
 Each command should be prefixed with `>> ` (note the space).
-Fun fact if you hit shift+. (>) it will focus the textarea for you.
+Fun fact if you hit shift+. (>) it will focus the textarea for you (does not work on older browsers).
 Obviously you can also type normal text in the textarea to show a message or something.
 Commands will always be converted to lowercase for parsing.

 ### `create <widget>`
 Creates a widget of your choosing!
 Some widgets accept additional arguments.
 See [Widgets](#widgets) for more information.
 This command will show an error if the widget does not exist.